elulu3/LymphoSeq2_Shiny/README.md

   ***\* Special Installation Instuctions***

-  This application uses the development version of **ggalluvial** and needs to be installed using the following code
+  This application uses the development version of **ggalluvial** and needs to be installed using the following code:
   ```
   remotes::install_github("corybrunson/ggalluvial@main", build_vignettes = FALSE)
   ```

 ## Running the Application

-To run the application, the **Shiny** package must first be loaded in an R session and then call Shiny's `runApp` function.
+The **Shiny** package must first be loaded into the R session and then call Shiny's `runApp` function to start the application.

 ```
 # Load the Shiny package
 library(shiny)